odlgroup/odl/doc/source/getting_started/installing.rst

 Installing ODL
 ##############

+This guide will go through all steps necessary for a full ODL installation, starting from nothing more than a working operating system (Linux, MacOS or Windows).

 ************
 Introduction
 ************

 Installing ODL is intended to be straightforward, and this guide is meant for new users.
-For a minimal installation you should perform the following steps:
+For a working installation you should perform the following steps:

 1. Install a Python interpreter
 2. Install ODL and its dependencies
+3. (optional) Install extensions for more functionality
-3. (optional) Run the tests
+4. (optional) Run the tests

 Consider using Anaconda
 =======================